tdas/incubator-spark/docs/streaming-programming-guide.md

 val ssc = new StreamingContext(sparkConf, Seconds(1))
 {% endhighlight %}

-Using this context, we then create a new DStream from by specifying the IP address and port of the data server.
+Using this context, we then create a new DStream by specifying the IP address and port of the data server.

 {% highlight scala %}